Introduction

 The main focus throughout the development was to make the code as long living as possible with best practices and few dependencies so that it can be adapted to different needs and preferences.

-I worked closely with the software engineer and architect Daniel Opitz, who I mandated to review the example project, but there is absolutely no guarantee that this is the best way for you to do things.
+I worked closely with the software engineer and architect Daniel Opitz, who I mandated to review the example project, but I absolutely cannot guarantee that this is the best way for you to do things.

 Support